AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/respond-to-security-incident.md

 - Review security upgrades for your version of Adobe Commerce.

 More recommendations are detailed below.

-Following these best practices can help prevent unauthorized access and malware attacks.
-If a security incident does occur, these best practices help you prepare for an immediate response, root cause analysis, and the remediation process to restore normal operations.

-## Prevent security incidents

-Review and follow Adobe security best practices when setting up, configuring, and updating Adobe Commerce installations.
-See [Security Best Practices](security-best-practices.md).

 ## Take immediate action in the event of an attack